 Use a fork or spatula to gently turn the rice to fluff it up.

-*To serve 4 - 6 use the ingredients below.
-The instructions are the same as above.
+*Ingredients to serve 4 - 6 - Instructions are the same

 2 cups white basmati rice